lorenzopol/OpticReader-v7.0/readme.md

 4. For non-development use case insert 1 and press enter.
 5. A new window will appear.
 Here you can modify the solutions to each question but if you want to start a scoring session, paste the absolute path to your scanned exam images in the bottom right text field and press OK
 6. At this point, if you are using the standard template you can just press Si and wait.
-7. It is not recommended to change any other option apart from MultiThread.
+7. It is not recommended to change any other option apart from MultiProcess.
 If disabled, you can add debug options from the dropdown menù
 8. Wait for the scoring loop to finish.
 You will know when it's done because an "Excel" button will appear under the path text box
 9. Click on the "Excel" button so that Microsoft Excel can be launched to open the rankings file.